sage-org/sage-org.github.io/README.md

 SaGe is a SPARQL query engine for public Linked Data providers that implements [Web preemption](#preemption).
 Thanks to web preemption, the Sage server has no time quota and ensures that SPARQL queries delivers complete results.

-The SPARQL engine includes a smart Sage client and a Sage SPARQL query server hosting RDF datasets.

 The complete approach and experimental results are available in a Research paper accepted at The Web Conference 2019.
 Thomas Minier, Hala Skaf-Molli and Pascal Molli. ["SaGe: Web Preemption for Public SPARQL Query services"](https://hal.archives-ouvertes.fr/hal-02017155/document) in Proceedings of the 2019 World Wide Web Conference (WWW'19), San Francisco, USA, May 13-17, 2019.

 ## <a name="preemption"></a>What is web preemption?